Funding and Debt Management

 • operating the Credit Institutions (Eligible Liabilities Guarantee) Scheme 2009;

-• management of State Savings – the brand name used to describe the range of Government savings products offered by the NTMA to personal savers;
+• management of Ireland State Savings – the brand name used to describe the range of Government savings products offered by the NTMA to personal savers;

 • engaging in daily short-term cash management operations to regulate the level of Government cash balances at the Central Bank of Ireland.
 This is undertaken as part of the overall management of liquidity in the eurozone by the European Central Bank; and